openequella/openequella.github.io/guides/ContributionUserGuide.md

 ## Item contribution overview

-The EQUELLA Digital Repository allows users to search, discover, create, store, manage, view and share resources.
-An EQUELLA resource is a grouping of metadata (information) and digital content.
-Resources enter the EQUELLA repository by contribution using a wizard based web form.
+The openEQUELLA Digital Repository allows users to search, discover, create, store, manage, view and share resources.
+An openEQUELLA resource is a grouping of metadata (information) and digital content.
+Resources enter the openEQUELLA repository by contribution using a wizard based web form.

 Resources are contributed to the repository using a customized contribution wizard.
 Each resource is stored in a Collection and each collection belongs to a Category

 Contribution wizards are customized by adding different wizard controls that prompt users to input text, make selections, upload files, add links and various other actions.

-The purpose of this guide is to demonstrate to users how to contribute resources to EQUELLA using a contribution wizard.
+The purpose of this guide is to demonstrate to users how to contribute resources to openEQUELLA using a contribution wizard.
 Users will also gain a broad overview of the wizard control types that can be used when contributing items.

-Please note that this guide has been developed to best reflect the full capabilities of EQUELLA, and as such may differ in appearance to your own installation based on the permissions and configurations set for your institution.
+Please note that this guide has been developed to best reflect the full capabilities of openEQUELLA, and as such may differ in appearance to your own installation based on the permissions and configurations set for your institution.

 ## Digital Repository

-**To access EQUELLA**
+**To access openEQUELLA**
-1. Open a browser and enter your EQUELLA URL (e.g. http://equella.myinstitution.edu).
+1. Open a browser and enter your openEQUELLA URL (e.g. http://equella.myinstitution.edu).
-2. Log in to EQUELLA to display the EQUELLA Dashboard page.
+2. Log in to openEQUELLA to display the openEQUELLA Dashboard page.

 ## Contribute resources to collections

-Every resource contributed to EQUELLA is saved in a collection, and each collection belongs to a category.
+Every resource contributed to openEQUELLA is saved in a collection, and each collection belongs to a category.
 There may be multiple collections and categories, and privileges may be set so users will see only relevant categories and collections.

 To access the Contribute page, select Contribute from the navigation menu.

 The Contribute page displays, with available collections listed under their categories.
 When selected, each contribution link opens the associated contribution wizard.

 ### Contribution wizards
-Contribution wizards prompt contributors for details relevant to the resources being contributed to EQUELLA.
-The amount of information collected is set by the institution, but the more metadata (information) collected for a resource, the more ‘discoverable’ it becomes in the EQUELLA repository.
+Contribution wizards prompt contributors for details relevant to the resources being contributed to openEQUELLA.
+The amount of information collected is set by the institution, but the more metadata (information) collected for a resource, the more ‘discoverable’ it becomes in the openEQUELLA repository.

 The appearance and sequence of contribution wizard pages can be different for each collection, and can change according to:
 * the type of user;